BishalN/browser-extension-starter/README.md

-# Productive Browser Extension
+# Browser Extension Starter

-A browser extension that helps you stay productive.
+This is a simple browser extension starter template that can be used to build browser extensions for Chrome, Firefox, and Edge.

+# Technologies

+- Parcel for bundling
+- TypeScript
+- React
+- Tailwind CSS

 # Build from source